HarrisonSlater/Harri.SchoolDemoAPI.Postman/README.md

 ### Automated Script for Data Driven Collections

-Using the included Node.js script **newman-folder-runner**, you can run a series of `newman run` commands against folders in a Postman collection and automatically include iteration data files matching the folder structure.
+Using the included Node.js script **newman-folder-runner**, you can run a series of `newman run` commands against folders in a Postman collection and automatically include iteration-data files that match the collection's folder structure.

 #### Prerequisites